jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/8 Packages.md

 ```

 That's it - you now know how to set up an actor's packages using existing or new packages.
-Most of the time, the premade [Package Templates](https://ck.uesp.net/wiki/Package_Templates "Package Templates") will provide all the functionality you need.
-But, if you find you need even more specialized behavior, you can even [build your own Package Template](https://ck.uesp.net/wiki/Creating_a_new_Package_Template "Creating a new Package Template").
+Most of the time, the premade [[Package Templates]] will provide all the functionality you need.
+But, if you find you need even more specialized behavior, you can even [build your own Package Template].